Shreyashri99/Shreyashri99/README.md

 📊 PromoVision – Analyzed 3 years of marketing and sales data to derive actionable insights on ROI.

-📑 FinRag – Developed a Retrieval-Augmented Generation (RAG) chatbot for financial document analysis.
+📑 UniQbot – Developed a Retrieval-Augmented Generation (RAG) chatbot for OGS queries.

 # 🏆 Achievements: